-Canonical has achieved FIPS 140-2 Level 1 certification for several cryptographic modules on Ubuntu 18.04 LTS and Ubuntu 16.04 LTS.
-Canonical has also achieved Common Criteria EAL2 certification for Ubuntu 16.04 LTS.
-In addition, the Defense Information System Agency (DISA) has published Ubuntu 16.04 LTS and Ubuntu 18.04 LTS Security Technical Implementation Guides (STIGs) which allow Ubuntu to be used by federal agencies.
-The Center for Internet Security (CIS) also publishes benchmarks for hardening the configuration of Ubuntu systems to make them more secure.
+Canonical has achieved FIPS 140-2 Level 1 certification and Common Criteria EAL2.
+Defense Information System Agency (DISA) has also published Ubuntu Security Technical Implementation Guides (STIGs) which allow Ubuntu to be used by federal agencies.
+Further more, the Center for Internet Security (CIS) published benchmarks for hardening the configuration of Ubuntu systems.

 FIPS 140-2 is a U.S. Government computer security standard.
 It defines security requirements related to the design and implementation of a cryptographic module.
 It is a requirement for U.S. Federal agencies to use FIPS 140-2 validated cryptography to protect sensitive information.

 The standard puts stringent requirements on testing and ensuring that the cryptographic implementations meet the standards and work as expected.
 The testing and validation must be performed by a laboratory, which is accredited under the Cryptographic and Security Testing (CST) Laboratory Accreditation Program (LAP) and is part of NIST’s National Voluntary Laboratory Accreditation Program (NVLAP) in the US and CCCS's Cryptographic Module Validation Program (CMVP) in Canada.
 The validation testing for Ubuntu 18.04 LTS and 16.04 LTS was performed by atsec Information Security, a U.S. Government and BSI accredited laboratory.

 Canonical has validated the following cryptographic modules for Ubuntu 18.04 LTS (the modules are certified on Intel x86_64 and IBM Z hardware platforms):